 Safer London recognises that:

 - the welfare of the child is paramount;

-- all children have a right to equal protection from all types of harm or abuse, regardless of age, disability, gender reassignment, race, religion or belief, sex, or sexual orientation;
+- all children have an equal right to protection from all types of harm or abuse, regardless of age, disability, gender reassignment, race, religion or belief, sex, or sexual orientation;

-- working in partnership with children and their parents or carers, as well as other agencies is essential in promoting young people’s welfare.
+- working in partnership with children and their parents or carers, as well as other agencies, is essential in promoting their welfare.